kundan7kumar/kundan7kumar.github.io/research/index.md

 This field is particularly interesting for solving real-world optimization problems that require making a series of interconnected decisions, such as robotics, data center control, and traffic light control.
 Additionally, reinforcement learning can be viewed as a simulation of animal and human learning processes, making it a potential avenue towards achieving artificial general intelligence.

 [Keywords:]
-Reinforcement Learning, Neural Networks, Transfer Learning, Developmental Learning, Machine Learning, Actor-Critic
+Reinforcement Learning, Deep Learning Neural Networks, Machine Learning, Transfer Learning, Actor-Critic, Software-Development